-Section and Topic Item # Checklist Item DISCUSSION 23a Provide a general interpretation of the results in the context of other evidence.
+Section and Topic ltem # Checklist item DISCUSSION 23a Provide a general interpretation of the results in the context of other evidence.
 Discussion 23b Discuss any limitations of the evidence included in the review.
 Discussion 23c Discuss any limitations of the review processes used.
 23d Discuss implications of the results for practice, policy, and future research.
 OTHER INFORMATION Registration and 24a Provide registration information for the review, including register name and registration number, or state that the review was not registered.
 Protocol 24b Indicate where the review protocol can be accessed, or state that a protocol was not prepared.
 24c Describe and explain any amendments to information provided at registration or in the protocol.
 Support 25 Describe sources of financial or non-financial support for the review, and the role of the funders or sponsors in the review.
-Competing Interests mpeting Interests 26 Declare any competing interests of review authors.
-Availability of Data, Report which of the following are publicly available and where they can be found: template data Report which of the following are publicly available and where they can be found: template data collection Code, and Other 27 forms; data extracted from included studies; data used for all analyses; analytic code; any other forms; data extracted from included studies; data used for all analyses; analytic code; any other materials used in the review.
+Competing Interests 26 Declare any competing interests of review authors.
+Availability of Data, Report which of the following are publicly available and where they can be found: template data collection Code, and Other 27 forms; data extracted from included studies; data used for all analyses; analytic code; any other materials used Materials in the review. rom: Page MI McKenzie IF Bossu Vt PM et : al The PRISMA 2020 statement: An updated guideline for reporting systematic reviews.
+PLoS Med